327237

 When considering an investment in Nova, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 There are several reasons why we think Nova is a great business.
-While we'd expect growth rates to moderate from here, its impressive revenue growth over the last three years suggests it's increasing its market share.
-Additionally, its market-beating ROIC suggests it has been a well-managed company historically, and its strong free cash generation allows it to sustainably invest in growth initiatives.
+While we'd expect growth rates to moderate from here, its revenue growth has been strong over the last three years.
+Additionally, its powerful free cash generation enables it to sustainably invest in growth initiatives while maintaining an ample cash cushion, and its market-beating ROIC suggests it has been a well-managed company historically.

-Nova's price-to-earnings ratio based on the next 12 months is 29.6x.
-Looking at the semiconductors landscape today, Nova's qualities stand out, and we like the stock at this price.
+Nova's price-to-earnings ratio based on the next 12 months is 32.2x.
+Looking at the semiconductors landscape today, Nova's qualities really stand out, and we really like it at this price.

-Wall Street analysts covering the company had a one-year price target of $147.50 per share right before these results (compared to the current share price of $160.71).
+Wall Street analysts covering the company had a one-year price target of $195.75 per share right before these results (compared to the current share price of $185.78), implying they saw upside in buying Nova in the short term.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.